Deep Learning in Astrophysics: METHODOLOGICAL FOUNDATIONS

 where $y_{ij}$ is the output at position $(i,j)$, $w_{mn}$ are filter weights, and $b$ is bias.
 The filter slides across the image, computing weighted sums of local neighborhoods.

 This approach builds directly on how astronomers have long extracted features from images.
-Classical methods decompose images using fixed mathematical bases—Gaussian derivatives for edge detection, Mexican hat wavelets (the second derivative of a Gaussian) for identifying blob-like structures and point sources \citep{Starck1998}.
-These wavelet transforms provide multi-resolution analysis, decomposing images into features at different scales.
-CNNs take this concept further: rather than using predetermined mathematical filters, they learn optimal feature extractors directly from data.
+Classical methods decompose images using fixed mathematical bases---e.g., Gaussian derivatives for edge detection, Mexican hat wavelets (the second derivative of a Gaussian) for identifying blob-like structures and point sources \citep{Starck1998}.
+These wavelet transforms provide multiresolution analysis, decomposing images into features at different scales.
+CNNs take this concept further: Rather than using predetermined filters, CNNs learn optimal feature extractors directly from data.
 The network discovers which combinations of edges, blobs, and textures best capture the patterns relevant for each specific task.

-The key architectural constraint is weight sharing: the same filter kernels apply across all spatial locations.
+The key architectural constraint is weight sharing: The same filter kernels apply across all spatial locations.
 Like fitting low-order polynomials to prevent overfitting, weight sharing restricts models to learn translation-invariant features.
-The mathematical foundation comes from the convolution theorem—spatial translations become phase shifts that leave Fourier magnitudes unchanged.
+The mathematical foundation comes from the convolution theorem---spatial translations become phase shifts that leave Fourier magnitudes unchanged.
 This ensures the same feature can be detected anywhere in the image, just as a Mexican hat wavelet detects sources regardless of their position.

 CNNs build understanding through hierarchical feature learning.
 Each layer transforms representations from the previous layer, creating a progression from local to global features.
 Early layers capture edges and textures; intermediate layers detect structures like spiral arms; deeper layers encode entire galaxy morphologies.
-This works because each layer's receptive field—the input region influencing a neuron—grows with depth, enabling the network to capture patterns at multiple scales simultaneously \citep{Cheng2020}.
-This multi-scale hierarchy parallels the multi-resolution analysis of wavelet decompositions, but with learned rather than fixed filters.
+This works because each layer's receptive field---the input region influencing a neuron---grows with depth, enabling the network to capture patterns at multiple scales simultaneously \citep{Cheng2020}.
+This multiscale hierarchy parallels the multiresolution analysis of wavelet decompositions but with learned rather than fixed filters.